rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

   not originate in Rust can be caught, their value is then of type `std::panic::ForeignPanic` (that is, the `Result::Err(Any)` that `catch_unwind` returns can be downcasted to such a type).
-      * TODO: what happens if the "panic-strategy" is set to `abort`, calling a `"C unwind"` functions does not necessarily abort, otherwise `lognjmp` won't
     * if during unwinding with a native exception Rust panics, the program `abort`s.
+    * if `panic=abort` the behavior is target-dependent.

 The type `std::panic::ForeignPanic` is only available on selected targets and it is opaque.
 It does however allow re-raising the foreign exception using `resume_unwind` as follows: